ritiksinha1/Spinner/README.md

 # Spinner

-This game was created using the Godot game engine and GDScript.
+This game was created using the Godot game engine and GDScript (similar to Python).

 ![](images/SpinnerImage2.jpg)